 Persimmons are a good source of calcium and phosphorus.
 So, eating persimmons fruit during pregnancy helps promotes growth and development of your unborn baby’s bones.
 Also, the fruit promotes the smooth functioning of the central nervous system (2).

 Iron content in persimmons helps prevent the risk of anemia during pregnancy.
 Eating fruit during pregnancy helps boost your hemoglobin count and prevents the adverse effects of anemia, such as fatigue and dizziness.

 Eating persimmons during pregnancy helps strengthen your immune system substantially.
 Vitamin A and carotene content in the fruit helps strengthen your eyesight and heart muscles and promotes the smooth functioning of body processes.
 Also, vitamin C content in the fruit enhances your immunity substantially.

 4. Regulates Blood Pressure:

-Persimmons are highly effective in treating hypertension during pregnancy.
-Magnesium content in the fruit helps lower your blood pressure while you are expecting (4).
+Persimmons can be effective in treating hypertension during pregnancy.
+The magnesium content in the fruit could help lower your blood pressure while you are expecting (3).

 5. Treats Kidney Stones:

-Persimmons contain good amounts of magnesium that help minimize the risk of kidney stone during pregnancy.
-Eating the fruit ensures good health of your kidneys.
+Persimmons contain good amounts of magnesium that can help minimize the risk of kidney stones during pregnancy.
+Eating the fruit can ensure the good health of your kidneys.